 If you and your spouse decide to end your marriage, both of you must accept the fact that while your marriage is ending, your responsibilities as parents to your children are not changing.
 In fact, it is likely that both of you are about to assume additional responsibilities as you adapt to living as a single parent.
 One of the most important concerns of many parents in this situation is child support, or financial responsibility for the couple’s children.

-In virtually every divorce involving children, one parent will end up paying child support to the other.
+In virtually every divorce involving children, one parent in Bloomington will end up paying child support to the other.
 While the thought of paying your ex money every month may not sit well with you, it’s vital to remember that child support provides for your children, not your ex, and the court has methods of ensuring child support is used appropriately.
 You should know what child support entails and what to expect when it comes to a judge calculating your child support obligations.
 It is also essential to know what to do if you end up with an unreasonable or one-sided support agreement.

 How Does Child Support Work?